 These days, Shchekinoazot is a modern, dynamically growing company, and an active participant in the implementation of industrial development programmes in the Tula Region and all of Russia.
 The effective management techniques the company puts to use are highly appreciated by customers, partners and investors alike.
 The top brass of Shchekinoazot ranks among the Top 200 management teams in Russia.

-The Company has become one of the leaders in industrial chemistry, producing methanol, caprolactam, cyclohexane, carbamide-formaldehyde concentrate, highly concentrated low-methanol formalin, phenol-formaldehyde resins, sulphuric acid, liquid technical ammonia, ammonium sulphate, oxygen, liquid carbon dioxide, food-grade carbon dioxide, dry ice, spun-bonded nonwoven fabric, recycled polypropylene, ion-exchange membranes, consumer goods (household chemicals and linoleum) and chemical equipment (the Company produces electrodialysis units developed in-house).
+The Company has become one of the leaders in industrial chemistry, producing methanol, caprolactam, cyclohexane, urea-formaldehyde concentrate, highly concentrated low-methanol formalin, phenol-formaldehyde resins, sulphuric acid, liquid technical ammonia, ammonium sulphate, oxygen, liquid carbon dioxide, food-grade carbon dioxide, dry ice, spun-bonded nonwoven fabric, recycled polypropylene, ion-exchange membranes, consumer goods (household chemicals and linoleum) and chemical equipment (the Company produces electrodialysis units developed in-house).

 Shchekinoazot is one of the largest exporters to Western and Eastern Europe, the CIS, Asia, the USA and Latin America.
 About 70 per cent of the Company's total sales comes from exports.